MediaHound/CoreHound/README.md

 Some content types have more metadata properties.
 For example all `MHMedia` objects have an `MHMediaMetadata` which extends `MHMetadata` adding a `releaseDate` property.

-Most `MHObject`s also have a primary image.
+Most `MHObjects` also have a primary image.
 The primary image is the main visual representation for the object.
 An `MHImage` provides image metadata as well as URLs to the image at varying sizes.

 `MHObjects` have relations to other `MHObjects`.
 For example, given an `MHMovie`, we can query for the people who have contributed to the movie (actors, director, composer, etc) like this: